- What is severe asthma?

-Most people with severe asthma are prescribed oral steroids because they have a proven track record of helping with asthma symptoms.
+Most people with severe asthma are prescribed steroids in tablet or liquid form because they have a proven track record of helping with asthma symptoms.
 Many people are concerned about potential side effects of steroids - especially people with severe asthma because they usually have to take oral steroids at high doses to keep their asthma under control.
 But the benefits of taking them as prescribed usually outweigh any disadvantages of potential side effects such as mood swings, or weight gain.

 Your asthma specialist will be well aware of the possible side effects and will always keep an eye on the doses and medicines you need for your asthma.